escalant3/sweet.js-personal-notes/README.md

-# SweetJS notes
+# sweet.js notes

 #### Disclaimer

-These are my personal Sseet.js notes.
-There are far from being complete (or correct).
+These are my personal sweet.js notes.
+They are far from being complete (or correct).
 You've been warned!

 They include contents from the next original sites: